Nike Swim Camp at the University of Vermont

 - Every camper is eligible to receive merit-based prizes during camp

-Gerry Cournoyer enters his 13th year at the helm of the swimming and diving program at the University of Vermont in 2012-13.Read Full Bio
+Gerry Cournoyer enters his 17th year at the helm of the Vermont swimming & diving program in 2016-17.View Gerry Cournoyer's Bio ⟩

-Vermont is coming off an 8-4 record last season and a fourth place finish at the America East Championships.
-It marked the fifth straight season that the Catamounts finished fourth or higher at the league championship.
-Also during the year sophomore Claudia Etherington posted one of the top 10 fastest times in the 200 backstroke in the nation.
+Vermont finished with an 8-4 record in 2011-12 and earned a fourth place finish at the America East Championships.
+During the season, sophomore Claudia Etherington posted one of the top-10 fastest times in the 200 backstroke in the nation.

-During the 2010-11 season, the Cats went 9-6, posting their sixth straight season of nine wins or more.
-The Catamounts also ended last season receiving votes in the final CollegeSwimming.com Mid-Major Dual Meet Poll.
+During the 2010-11 season, the Cats went 9-6 and posted their sixth straight season of nine wins or more.
+The Catamounts also ended the season receiving votes in the final CollegeSwimming.com Mid-Major Dual Meet Poll.

-During the 2008-09 season Vermont went 9-4-1, as the Catamounts had their best finish in school history at the America East Championship, with three individual champions and one relay championship, as well as breaking nearly every school record.
+Vermont went 9-4-1 in 2008-09 as the Catamounts had their best finish in school history at the America East Championship, with three individual champions and one relay championship, as well as breaking nearly every school record.

-A 1990 graduate of Norwich University, Cournoyer has made quite a name for himself in collegiate swimming as one of the bright young coaches in the East.
-Cournoyer came to UVM in the 2000 after serving as head coach of swimming and diving at Lycoming College in Williamsport, Pa. for four years.
+A 1990 graduate of Norwich University, Cournoyer has made a name for himself in collegiate swimming as one of the top coaches in the East.
+Cournoyer came to UVM in the 2000 after serving as head coach of swimming & diving at Lycoming College in Williamsport, Pennsylvania for four years.
 His combined record at Lycoming was 71-42.